dwengovzw/learning_content/learning_objects/Template.md

 hruid: voorbeeld-v1
 version: 3
 language: nl
-title: This is a title
+title: "This is a title"
-description: This is a description
+description: "This is a description"
-keywords: [voorbeeld, voorbeeld2]
+keywords: ["voorbeeld", "voorbeeld2"]
 educational_goals: [
     {source: Source, id: id},
     {source: Source2, id: id2}